IACR/latex-submit/webapp/compiler/README.md

 A description of what `run.py` does is:
 1. check that the input directory contains main.tex.
 2. create a temporary directory and copy the user-uploaded files into that directory.
-3. start a docker container from the docker image `debian-slim-texlive2022` This container is configured to mount the temporary directory read-write as /data.
+3. start a docker container from the docker image `debian-slim-texlive` This container is configured to mount the temporary directory read-write as /data.
 4. Execute the command `latexmk` with suitable arguments within the docker container.
 5. create a tar file with the output from running `latexmk` within the host machine.